 The Remedial Safety Gap

 Many organisations are falling into a dangerous gap between electrical safety testing and remedial work.
-We regularly see lethal situations where sites have been tested but electrical faults not corrected and its vital to understand that fixed installation testing is only one part of the electrical safety compliance requirement.
+We regularly see situations where sites have been tested but the subsequent observations have not been actioned.
+In instances like this we find that the reason is often down to cost.

-If the essential electrical remedial works and repairs are not completed following testing then the organisation could be culpable of fault and negligence.
-It’s also likely that insurance for the site would be compromised and if the worst should happen then it could be proven that the duty holder was liable.
+However, the Electricity at Work Regulations 1989 regulation 3 states that this is only applicable when the cost is grossly disproportionate to the risks imposed on the end users.
+If the essential remedial work is not completed following testing then organisations could be culpable of fault and negligence.
+It’s also likely that insurance for the site would be compromised and in severe circumstances it could be proven that the duty holder was liable and in breach of his/ her statutory requirements.

 To discuss your electrical remedial works and repairs please contact our Remedials team on 01242 587080.